neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## AFNI

 [AFNI](https://afni.nimh.nih.gov) is a popular software suite for brain imaging.
 It is a collection of executables written in C. Some AFNI tools use OpenMP for parallel processing.
 Native code for Apple Silicon will be limited by the fact that OpenMP C compilers are not expected until the middle of 2021.
 Further, it relies on libraries like [motif](https://sourceforge.net/projects/motif/) that are not yet available pre-compiled for Apple Silicon.

 However, Rosetta2 seamlessly translates Intel binaries and libraries.
 Here I simply copied the executables and libraries from an Intel-based macOS computer and authorized them (e.g. `xattr -dr com.apple.quarantine 3d*`).
+I also natively compiled motif and a few of the AFNI programs.

 The graph below shows the geometric mean time for applying 3dcalc and 3dvolreg to a large resting state dataset.
 Lower values indicate better performance.
-Note that the fanless M1 running translated code actually outpaces the desktop computer.
+Note that the fanless M1 running actually outpaces the desktop computer.

 ![afni](afni.png)